 Curriculum Overview knowledge-based curriculum

-At The Arbours Primary Academy, the Foundation Stage is a busy, happy, creative place which also includes areas where the children can be calm and reflective.
+At The Arbours, the Foundation Stage is a busy, happy, creative place which also includes areas where the children can be calm and reflective.

 We offer continuous provision across all areas of the EYFS curriculum, with each of the seven developmental areas accessible to every child.
 The seven areas of learning are; Personal Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Art and Design.

-We believe that knowledge, understanding and the successful application of the English language is a fundamental life skill; it develops children’s ability to communicate their experiences, desires and knowledge effectively and successfully.
-Throughout our school, we aim to nurture and develop independent readers and writers through purposeful, engaging and developmental lessons which link to our rich and stimulating creative curriculum work.
+We believe that knowledge, understanding and the successful application of the English language is a fundamental life skill.
+It develops children’s ability to communicate their experiences, desires and knowledge effectively and successfully in a range of contexts.
+Throughout our school, we aim to nurture and develop independent readers and writers through purposeful, engaging and developmental lessons which link to our rich and stimulating core knowledge curriculum work.

-The teaching of maths is planned carefully to meet the needs of every child at The Arbours Primary Academy .
-Effective Maths is used to support children to progress quickly and develop a mastery understanding of mathematical process.
+The teaching of maths is planned carefully to meet the needs of every child at The Arbours.
+Effective Maths is used to support and underpin the fundamental skills in mathematics to help the children progress quickly and develop a mastery understanding of mathematical processes.

-Planning is based on the new national curriculum standards and used to facilitate high quality teaching and learning.
-Every child at Arbours Primary Academy has daily timetables practice and regular maths homework.
+Planning is based on the national curriculum standards and used to facilitate high quality teaching and learning.
+Encouragement of technical vocabulary is present in every classroom and encouraged through oracy.
+Every child at The Arbours has daily timetables practice and regular maths homework.

 Furthermore, where possible, we believe that maths should be taught in context.
 We particularly value the importance of children understanding the reason why their mathematical learning will be relevant to them in the real world and demonstrate a clear purpose for learning mathematical skills.